Dry Brined Beef Short Ribs Recipe

 Begin by removing as much excess fat cap as needed.
 With short ribs most of the meat is on top of the bone so we really only need to worry about the meaty side.
 We want as much meat exposed as possible since the meat will give us our bark, the fat won’t.
 Don’t worry though there’s enough fat inside to keep all that flavor.
 Beef back ribs often come in small slabs or racks, remove as much fat cap as needed to get a good exposure of meat.
 Leave the membrane on the reverse (bone) side as it will help keep the meat on the bone during the cook.

-The cooking styles are very similar, only slightly different with regards to timing.
+The cooking styles of short and beef back ribs are very similar, with only a slight difference with regards to cooking time.
 Short ribs being thicker will require a bit more time to reach that special tenderness we crave.
 Beef back ribs being thinner will often cook a little quicker.
 If you’ve ever cooked a brisket or a chuck roast for pulled beef, you know these tough cuts of meat need to be given some TLC in the form of “low & slow” smoking to slowly break down the tough fats & collagens and melt them into a delicious delicacy.
 If you were to cook beef ribs, whether “backs” or “shorties”, hot and fast like a steak you’d have some miserably tough meat in your hands.

 When the Slow ‘N Sear gets your kettle up to 225°F at the grate level (as measured by a good quality digital thermometer probe, not your grill’s lid thermometer), it’s time to place the ribs on the grate!
 Just make sure to leave about 3” of space all around the thermometer probe.
 Unlike with pork ribs, with beef ribs you have enough meat thickness to place a probe into the center of the meat if you wish.
 If so, make sure you are as far away from bone as possible, in the center-most spot of the meat.
 If not, simply use a good quality instant-read.